vyefremov/prjctr-hl/hw3/README.md

 ## Setup

-1. Run `docker-compose up` to start the services.
+1. Run `docker-compose up --build -d` to build and start containers.
 2. Open `http://localhost:3000` to access Grafana.
 Use credentials from [configuration.env](tig/configuration.env) to login.

 ## Troubleshooting